AnnaValls/ecoinvent/README.md

   - [TO DO][low priority] substitute images for text in the example implementations

 ## future (=cannot be done in parallel, or should be more discussed to understand it completely)
-  - [TO DO] energy and chemicals consumed for single plant
-  - [TO DO] master data should be in the web, it has options for the user
   - [TO DO] add master data to web files or call from an ecoinvent dedicated repository